OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/codebeamer.md

 ## Mapping for Soft Delete Configuration

 * When Codebeamer is the target system in the integration, the Soft Delete operation is performed by default in the synchronization of the [Source Delete event](../integrate/source-delete-synchronization.md).
-* After the Soft Delete operation is performed by {{SITENAME}} in Codebeamer, the entity will be deleted in the Codebeamer.
+* After the Soft Delete operation is performed by <code class="expression">space.vars.SITENAME</code> in Codebeamer, the entity will be deleted in the Codebeamer.
 It can be found in the "Trash" of the corresponding project, where it existed earlier.
 * To only enable the Logical Delete operation in the target, "OH Soft Delete" field should be mapped with the default value, "No" in the [Delete Mode](../integrate/mapping-configuration.md/#delete-mode) mapping.

 ## Rank

 * Codebeamer allows to organize the tracker items in tree structure.
-To synchronize the tracker items maintaining the tree structure, below configurations need to be performed in {{SITENAME}}.
+To synchronize the tracker items maintaining the tree structure, below configurations need to be performed in <code class="expression">space.vars.SITENAME</code>.
   * Configure the **Hierarchy Child** and **Hierarchy Parent** relationship as per the standard [relationship configuration](../integrate/mapping-configuration.md#relationships).
   * Enable the rank synchronization, as described in [Rank configuration](../integrate/mapping-configuration.md#configuration) section.
     * Here make sure, the overwrite option is enabled for the Codebeamer system for OH ENABLE RANK field.

 **Known Limitations**:

-* When Codebeamer is configured as the source system in {{SITENAME}}:
+* When Codebeamer is configured as the source system in <code class="expression">space.vars.SITENAME</code>:
   * When rank change is performed on tracker item within same parent item, any field needs to be updated after changing the rank of the tracker item.
     * Reason: When rank is changed for any tracker item within the same parent, neither its **Updated** time is changed nor revision gets generated in codebeamer.

 ## Mapping For Test Run

 * Codebeamer allows the creation of only a Test Run (Parent).
 The corresponding Test Run (Child), which contains the result information, is automatically generated.
-* {{SITENAME}} supports independent synchronization of both entities.
+* <code class="expression">space.vars.SITENAME</code> supports independent synchronization of both entities.
 To configure this, set the appropriate field value for Test Run Type (for writing) and define the Criteria (for reading):
   * **Test Run (Parent)**
     * To read only the Test Run (Parent), set the criteria as: parentId IS NULL
     * To create a Test Run (Parent), set the **Test Run Type** to **Parent**
   * **Test Run (Child)**
     * To read only the Test Run (Child), set the criteria as: parentId IS NOT NULL
     * To create a Test Run (Child), set the **Test Run Type** to **Child**
       * Additionally, configure the **Parent Test Run** relationship.
-This is not a mandatory link type for Child creation, but if it's defined and contains valid data, {{SITENAME}} will not create a new child.
+This is not a mandatory link type for Child creation, but if it's defined and contains valid data, <code class="expression">space.vars.SITENAME</code> will not create a new child.
 Instead, it will locate the automatically generated Test Run (Child) under the specified parent and update it.
-      * If this relationship is not configured, {{SITENAME}} will first create a new Test Run (Parent) and then update the Test Run (Child).
+      * If this relationship is not configured, <code class="expression">space.vars.SITENAME</code> will first create a new Test Run (Parent) and then update the Test Run (Child).
 The source entity will always be associated with the Test Run (Child), based on the Test Run Type being set to Child.

 # Integration Configuration